landoscar/landoscar/README.md

 > Hello.
 I am Elliot Or Itrapped / Taph, I do not mind either one.
 Though i do prefer Taph or elliot!
 Yes, I ship AdminVirus.
 No i do not see them as Related.
 I see them as enemies nor do i see 1x4 as ABUSIVE / ETC, I find them as enemies to lovers, Even if 1x4 is Shedletskys hate and malice.
 I do not see them as related, father and son, etc. I am Fourteen, And I am a RarePair shipper and MultiShipper.
 Please dont interact with me if you wish to send me death threats, As i do not wish to be sent death threats again.
 >
+> > I use a pretty advanced screenreader that can glitch easily due to fonts, However Noli, Our headmate, Uses a typing quirk that he uses at times.
+I use a screenreader because i am half deaf and have trouble seeing in my right eye.
+Because i am formerly half blind with issues struggling to see in my eye that was blind.
+Do not use fonts near me or i will simply ignore you or tell you off.
+Yes, My screenreader is easily glitched.
+No, I do not cause a big issue over it.
+I just complain about font usage.
+>
 > I do not wish to answer your questions about systems unless you are close to me, I've already had my trust broken over that.
 I am a medically recognized system waiting on a diagnosis.
 Please do not ask me about systems, Our fronting, Etc. I do not wish to answer.
 >
 > I am quite nice if you talk to me a bit more, However i'll be more on the serious side if you've never talked to me before.
 Because i can't really recognize people easily / Struggle with talking due to Generalized Anxiety Disorder.
 Do not force me to talk if i do not want to.
 I am non-verbal unless friend / close.
+>
 >
 > Do not interact with me if i am on DNIUVC, Or i do not consider you close.
 I only find two people close to me, And it will be obvious who.
 I do not play favourites, I just get attached to people i hang out with alot ( 1+ months ) then ill allow you to int w me on DNIUC status, If i talk to you alot then yknow.
 That type of stuff.
 >